 God is all-knowing, but nowhere in the Bible is Christ ever described as all-knowing.
 In fact, just the opposite is true.
 They are not equals.
 God has no need of counsel.

 The Church “fathers” interpreted God’s words “let Us make man in our image” (Genesis 1:26), as an agreement between Christ and God, rather than a commandment of God, spoken through Christ.
 This is evidenced in the Shepherd of Hermas, considered scripture, by the early fathers.
-The Shepherd of Hermas records, “The Son of God is older than all His creation, so that He became the Father’s adviser in His creation”4.
+The Shepherd of Hermas records, “The Son of God is older than all His creation, so that He became the Father’s adviser in His creation”5.

-The Work of the Beast
+The Work of the Antichrist to Confuse our Understanding of God

 The Trinity doctrine was not only responsible for the physical deaths of 50 million people.
 It continues to be responsible for the spiritual deaths of its worshippers.